 Each therapist will start the treatment by having a consultation with the client.
 They will ask a few questions, covering your medical history, lifestyle, what you’re looking to achieve with the therapy, and more.
 This is important with holistic massage in particular as tailoring the session to each individual is very important.
 The therapist will be working with you, possibly even communicating if the need arises.
 We ask things like “is the pressure okay, are you

 comfortable’’ etc. The massage draws from a wide range of massage techniques.
 Therapists trained in holistic massage have typically been through a much wider training curriculum and have a lot of different skills to utilize.
-The core principles are similar to a Swedish massage.
-The goal is to improve circulation, stimulate lymphatic drainage, and work on any areas of tissue that need some attention.
+The goal is to stimulate lymphatic drainage, increase circulation and work on any areas of tissue that need some attention.
 The therapist can put some added emphasis on creating a relaxing environment if working on a client’s emotional stability.
 We play relaxing music throughout the treatment and some therapist will burn different essential oils to help you fully relax into your treatment.
 Its normal to feel a little light headed after your treatment so we always advise you to take your time getting dressed and drink plenty of water.
 Hydration is key in helping flush out any toxins that have been released during your massage.
 Massage can take a toll on your energy levels at first and can also lead to your muscles feeling tired.
 That being said, once you have had a couple of sessions you should start to feel a natural energy like you have never felt before.

 Deep Tissue Massage